Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Uniform spanning tree in polygons

-We will identify the limit of the observable $\phi_{\beta}^{\delta}$ as a conformal map from $\Omega$ onto a rectangle of unit width with horizontal or vertical slits.
-In the following section, we address the existence and uniqueness of such a conformal map, as well as perform some analysis which will be used in the proof of Lemma~\ref{lem::ust_general_iequals1_nicebeta}.
+We will identify the limit of the observable $\phi_{\beta}^{\delta}$ as a conformal map from $\Omega$ onto a rectangle of unit width with horizontal or vertical slits, uniquely determined by the boundary data.